FrBmt-BIGetNouf/balatro-french-translations/README.md

 8. Confirm the file copying and close 7zip
 9. You can now launch Balatro, select the French language and enjoy!

+> **Important:** The file update must be done every new game update.

 ## Contributors

-Arkana Ravneik, SweZ, Bleh!, (...
+Arkana Ravneik, SweZ, Aure, Behel, Lwizhart, Leyr, Neko, SallyExponetial, Samleco, Signez, Wok, Bleh!, (...
 You ?
 See Contributing)

 ## Contributing